How To Inoculate A Sterilized Substrate Bag

-Step 4: Take 2-3 ccs of culture solution or spore and use it to inoculate the bag through the self-healing injection port.
+Step 4: Take 2-3 ccs of liquid culture or spore solution and inject it into the bag.
+Attempt to spread the spores in as wide an area as possible by mixing the grains once inoculated.
 Apply a small piece of tape to cover the injection point.

 Step 5: Set the grain bag in a place where it won’t be disturbed.
-It could be in a dark place or a place with light.
-Ensure that the temperature of the place remains between 75°F and 81°F. Within 3 to 10 days after inoculation, you’ll start to see some signs of growth.
-Do not disturb the bag within this period.
-Keep the bag in an upright position with enough space for breathing between the filter and the plastic of the bag.
-The bag must have enough space to breathe.
+For fastest growth regulate the temperature to 75°F - 80°F. Within 3 to 10 days (species dependent) after inoculation, you’ll start to see initial signs of growth.
+Do not disturb the mushroom substrate bag during this stage.

-Step 7: Once the mycelium has colonized up to 70-75% of the bag, use your hands to break up the grain through the outside of the bag.
-Breaking up the grain will make the mycelium well distributed and hasten the last phase of colonization.
-Don’t break the grain until the mycelial colonization has reached at least 70%.
-If you do it before the right time, it will impair the growth.
+Step 6: After 2 to 4 weeks, the mycelium will have colonized about 75% of the bag, use your hands to break up the grain through the outside of the bag.
+Breaking up the grain will mix the mycelium and hasten the last phase of colonization.

-Step 8: The mycelium will take a lot of days to recover after you break it.
-Within 3 to 7 days after breaking up the mycelium, the mycelium will colonize 100% of the bag.
+Step 7: Within a week the mycelium will colonize 100% of the bag.
 At this point, it is time to spawn the colonized grain to a bulk substrate.

 Bulk Tub Substrate Phase

-You can add the mixed substrate to a modified plastic bin or any other homemade fruiting chamber.
-You can also add the mixed substrate to mushroom grow bags.
+TIP: You can mix the substrate in a monotub, modified plastic bin sgfc or any other homemade fruiting chamber.
+You can also mix directly in the mushroom grow bags.
 It’s your choice.
-Any container works.

-Place the bag in a dark place with a temperature between 75°F and 81°F. Try not to move or touch the bag within this period.
-Do not open the bag until the colonization phase is complete.
-It should take about 5 to 10 days for the substrate to get completely colonized with mycelium.
+Place the mix in a dark place with a temperature near 80°F. It will take 1 to 2 weeks for the new substrate and casing to completely colonize.
 Colonization is complete when the substrate turns completely white.
 Once the substrate is completely colonized, you can introduce the bag to the necessary conditions for fruiting.